Call Azure Function From SPFX Webpart

 Delete SharePoint Online List From Azure Function App visual studio 2019

-Now You can use the below code for your Azure Function
+Now, you can use the code below for your Azure Function

 using System;